Post Pharm.D. Education & Training

 - Topic discussions and case presentations will be rotation specific.

-- Residents are also expected to teach medication education classes to patients at ASH and SSC.
+- Residents are also expected to teach medication education classes to patients at ASH and SSC, as assigned.

 Residents will receive support for one meeting per academic year.
 It is recommended that the resident attend the annual CPNP meeting.
 Support for meeting attendance is contingent upon submission of an abstract for presentation.
 Residents may also attend regional meetings (ALCALDE, the UT Psychiatric Pharmacy Practice Update) but financial support is not provided.